sarachitgaran/SaraChitgaran/README.md

 ## Hi there 👋
 I'm a passionate computational biologist who is fascinated with what happen in the cell at molecular level.
 I found it extremely intriguing to dive deep into the realm of omic data analysis in order to decipher the code of life.
+To me cancer is a controlled chaos.
+An rochestrated frizz with mysteried coded within the levels of genome, epigenome, transcriptome, metabolom and so on.
+I want to uncover the mysteries.
 Currently, I am completing an internship position in computational biology at the department of biophysics and pathphysiology in Veterinary Medicine Uinversity, Vienna, Austria.

  - 🔭 I’m currently learning single cell RNA-Seq data ananlysis and multiomics.